Richard Griffith (general): Legacy

 The loss of General Griffith was much lamented by many, including his long-time friend Jefferson Davis.
 Of the fighting at Savage's Station he wrote, "Our loss was small in numbers, but great in value.
 Among others who could ill be spared, here fell the gallant soldier, the useful citizen, the true friend and Christian gentleman, Brigadier General Richard Griffith.
 He had served with distinction in foreign war, and, when the South was invaded, was among the first to take up arms in defense of our rights."

 Later in the war, a group of soldier-musicians called "The McLaws Minstrels," serving under Lafayette McLaws and formerly under General Griffith, would play at a theater in Fredericksburg.
 They charged a modest admission fee, the proceeds from which were used to erect a monument in the Mississippi State Capitol in honor of their fallen commander.

-His portrait hangs in Beauvoir, the Jefferson Davis Home and Presidential Library, and a copy of that portrait hangs in the Mississippi Hall of Fame in the Old Capitol Museum.
+His portrait hangs in Beauvoir, the Jefferson Davis Home and Presidential Library, and a copy in the Mississippi Hall of Fame in the Old Capitol Museum.
 Three blocks from the museum, East and West Griffith Streets are named after him.